 Legal lingo and procedures that differ from court to court and year to year can increase the anxiety of a divorcing person.
 I help my clients take the mystery out of the legal language and the divorce process.

-And remember-many of the things you are most worried about may not even apply to you if you are divorcing through mediation or collaboration.
+And remember too-many of the things you may be most worried about may not even apply to you if you are divorcing through mediation or collaboration.

 Legal Divorce – Beginning the Journey